AWAKENING YOUR HEART

 APPALACHIAN MOUNTAIN CLUB IN HARRIMAN STATE PARK

 Join us for a weekend of meditation and community with teachers Kimberly Brown and Mona Chopra, assisted by Manaslu Gurung.
 We’ll practice lovingkindness and mindfulness meditation, with time to swim, hike, and rest, in the pristine forest and beauty of Breakneck Pond, just an hour away from NYC.
 Space is limited to 13 participants.
-Registration extended to June 1!
+THIS PROGRAM IS FULL WITH A WAITLIST.
+REGISTRATION IS CLOSED.

 (Re)Connect to Your Body and Mind